txt/se20/docs/syllabus.md

 Grades come from
 - 6 homeworks
 - 3 project,
-- 2 "eval sessions" where students use suers to test software
+- 2 "lab sessions" where students use suers to test software
 - 1 mid-session exam
 - 1 end-of-term essay, no final